Life Becomes Art:

 Minagu Hirai

-Born in 2018 on Teshima Island, Kagawa Prefecture, is a preschooler at Hitomi Nursery School.
+Born in 2018 on Teshima Island, Kagawa Prefecture, is a student at Teshima elementary School.
 In 2024, Minagu participated in Usaginingen’s performances as a narrator and actor.
 Minagu finds each day brimming with joy, a soul dancing in the endless delight of life’s pleasures.

 Harmonizing Dichotomies